butternetwork/docs/omnichain-messaging/Butter-Omnichain-Service-explain.md

 Check the structure of MessageData.

+- `relay` indicates whether message processing is required on MAP Relay Chain.
-- By default, when `relay` is false, it means that during the cross-chain message passing through the relay chain (Mapo), no additional processing is done, and the message is directly sent to the target chain's event.
+  - If `relay` is false, during the message passing through the relay chain (Mapo), no additional processing is done, and the message is directly sent to the target chain.
-  - If there is a requirement to set `relay` to true, then during the cross-chain message process, when passing through the relay chain (Mapo), the `mapoExecute` method will also be executed to obtain the newly returned payload, which will then be sent to the target chain's event.
+  - If `relay` is true, the message will be processed on relay chain before forwarding to the target chain.
+Check [Message And Relay](./message-relay.md) for more details.
-- Currently, there are two choices for `msgType`
+- `msgType` indicates different message
-  - `MESSAGE` allows for freely defined cross-chain messages.
+  - `MESSAGE` allows for freely defined omni-chain messages.
 When they reach the target chain, the cross-chain messages are passed to the `mapoExecute` method.
 You can define your own preferred checking methods and data processing in this method to complete the cross-chain message execution.
   - `CALLDATA` requires the complete `calldata` to be prepared on the source chain for execution on the target.
-OmniService contract should be granted appropriate permissions to execute the call.
+OmniService contract should be granted permissions to execute the call.
 - `target` is the contract address where the message will be executed upon reaching the target chain
 - `payload` is the data intended for cross-chain transmission.
 - `gasLimit` is the maximum gas limit allowed for execution on the target chain.